Correlation detection in trees for planted graph alignment: Notations and problem statement

-We denote by $\cX_n$ the collection of such canonically labeled rooted trees of depth no larger than $n$.
+We denote by $\cX_d$ the collection of labeled rooted trees of depth at most $d$.
 Obviously, $\cX_0$ contains a single element, namely the rooted tree with only one node -- its root.
-Each tree $t$ in $\cX_n$ can be represented with a unique \emph{ordered list} $(t_1,\ldots,t_{c(\rho)})$ where each $t_i$ is the subtree of $t$ rooted at node $i$ as defined above, and thus belongs to $\cX_{n-1}$.
-When $c=0$, the previous ordered list is empty.
+Each tree $t$ in $\cX_d$ can be represented with a unique ordered list $(t_1,\ldots,t_{c(\rho)})$ where each $t_u$ is the subtree of $t$ rooted at node $u$ as defined above, and thus belongs to $\cX_{d-1}$.
+When $c(\rho)=0$, the previous ordered list is empty.\\

+\textit{Relabelings.} A \emph{relabeling} $r(t)$ of a labeled rooted tree $t$ is a labeling of $t$ where for every node $u$, the rank of $u$ among all the children of its parent is given by a permutation -- the integer $k$ in the initial labeling is replaced by some $\sigma_v(k)$ where $v$ is the parent of $u$.
+We define $\Rel(t)$ the set of relabelings of $t$, given as sets of permutations $\set{\sigma_v, v \in V}$.

+In the sequel we will consider \emph{uniform relabelings} $R(t)$, that are relabelings where the $\sigma_v$ are uniform.

+\begin{remark} First, an easily verified property is that, for a given labeled tree $t \in \cX_d$, $R(t)$ is indeed uniformly distributed in $\Rel(t)$.
+Second, note that since the random models of trees described hereafter in Section \ref{subsection:model_random_trees} are invariant by relabeling, correlation detection in unlabeled trees and correlation detection in uniformly (re)labeled trees are equivalent.
+Third, note that distinct relabelings ion $\Rel(t)$ do not necessary give distinct rooted labeled trees: these relabelings will be called \emph{automorphisms} of $t$, see below. \end{remark}

+\textit{Injective mappings between labeled rooted trees.} For two labeled trees $\tau,t\in\cX_d$, the set of \emph{injective mappings (or, injections) from $\tau$ to $t$}, denoted $\cS(\tau,t)$, is the set of one-to-one mappings from the labels of vertices of $\tau$ to the labels of vertices of $t$ that preserve the rooted tree structure, in the sense that any $ \sigma \in \cS(\tau,t)$ must verify Note that $\cS(\tau,t)$ is not empty if and only if $\tau$ is, up to some relabeling, a subtree of $t$.\\

+\textit{Automorphisms of rooted labeled trees.} Let $t \in \cX_d$.
+As mentioned in Remark \ref{rem:relabelings}, some elements of $\Rel(t)$ may be indistinguishable of $t$ (that is, they give a tree with same edges between same node labels).
+These relabelings are called \emph{automorphisms} of $t$, and their set is denoted by $\Aut(t)$.\\

-\paragraph{Tree prunings} The \emph{pruning of a tree $t$ at depth $d$} is the subtree of $t$ denoted by $p_d(t)$ obtained by removing nodes at distance $>d$ from the root, keeping the same labels if $t$ is labeled.
+\textit{Tree prunings.} The \emph{pruning of a labeled rooted tree $t$ at depth $d$} is the subtree of $t$ obtained by removing nodes at distance $>d$ from the root.
+We denote by $p_d : \bigcup_{d' \geq d} \cX_{d'} \to \cX_{d}$ the pruning operator at depth $d$.
+See Figure \ref{fig:example_trees} for an example. \\

-\paragraph{Tree subsampling} For $s \in (0,1)$, a \emph{$s-$subsampling} of a tree $t$ is obtained by conserving every edge independently with probability $s$, and outputting the connected component of the root (which is still a tree).
-The nodes in the resulting tree inherit a canonical labeling from their order in the original tree.
+\textit{Tree subsampling.} For $s \in (0,1)$, a \emph{$s-$subsampling} of a labeled rooted tree $t$ is a rooted tree obtained by conserving every edge independently with probability $s$, and keeping the connected component of the root.
+The subsampling inherit a unique labeling by sorting the children according to their original labeling in $t$.\\